-8.4 The annual Affordable Housing Supply release published by DCLG (see paragraph 2.2), includes delivery (completions) of affordable housing, but not market housing.
-Starts on site are not reported in the DCLG release.
+8.4 The annual Affordable Housing Supply release published by DCLG (see paragraph 2.2), includes delivery of affordable housing, but not market housing.
+Starts information is only currently available from data provided by the HCA and GLA, and is included for the first time in the November 2016 release.
+Data on starts are not currently collected from local authorities; therefore starts funded by local authorities or reported through planning agreements may be excluded.
 Delivery through the HCA (and GLA) accounts for the majority of Affordable Housing Supply, but the scope of the statistics reported is wider.
 It also includes delivery through other HCA and GLA programmes not reported here (such as Social HomeBuy and Right to Acquire) as well as affordable housing not funded by the HCA and GLA programmes that is reported in local authority returns to the Department.
 The DCLG publication provides less detail about the individual HCA programmes and focuses more on the properties of the units delivered, such as tenure and whether they are new build or acquisitions.
-The 'Data sources' section of the DCLG release provides more information about the coverage of the release25.
+The 'Data sources' section of the DCLG release provides more information about the coverage of the release.